How to play on natural terrain and tips! POWDER×JUMP Tips 13

 3.

-courses and on ungroomed courses.
-"I find the main point to aim for, and to get there, I make sure I have a clear image of the line I need to take before I start."
+course and in ungroomed areas, you often find ravine-like terrain that resembles a halfpipe.
+"I find the main point I want to hit, and before starting, I make sure I have a clear image of what line I need to take to get there."

 Attention

-: "It's quite difficult to ski on the line you expect.
-You can't pick up speed.
-You can't change turns the way you want.
-In this case, I aimed to create spray in the snowdrift in front of the tree, as shown in the sixth photo."
+: "It's actually quite difficult to ski along the line you intended.
+You might not be able to pick up speed, or the turn transitions might not go as planned.
+In this case, as shown in the sixth photo, I aimed to create a spray of snow in the snowdrift in front of the tree."

 4.

-"Rather than trying to put your center of gravity on the tail, imagine bending your knees fully and lowering your hips.
-Also, while sliding sideways, it's important to twist your upper body firmly (photo 3-5 from the right).
-If you don't twist here, you won't be able to finish with a good rhythm.
-Once you get used to it, you can get the toe piece of your bindings higher than the edge of the wall, which will give you more style."
+"Rather than shifting your weight onto the tail, the idea is to bend your knees sufficiently and keep your hips low.
+And the key is to twist your upper body firmly while side-slipping (frames 3-5 from the right).
+If you don't twist here, you won't be able to finish with a good 'catch'.
+As you get used to it, you can get the toe piece of your bindings higher than the edge of the wall, which adds more style."

 Lower your hips and